Learn how to make homemade cake pops completely from scratch, with no box cake mix or canned frosting. Watch the video tutorial for all my best tips.

-- With the mixer running on low speed, add the dry ingredients and milk to the wet ingredients until combined.
-Manually whisk the batter to ensure there are no large lumps at the bottom of the bowl.
-Batter will be slightly thick.
-Pour the batter evenly into the prepared pan.
-Bake for 30-36 minutes or until a toothpick inserted in the center comes out clean.
-If the top begins browning too quickly in the oven, loosely place a piece of aluminum foil on top.
+- Add the dry ingredients and milk to the bowl with the wet ingredients and mix on low speed until combined.
+Give the thick batter a quick stir with a spatula to ensure there are no large lumps at the bottom of the bowl.
+Pour and spread the batter evenly into the prepared pan.
+Bake for 30–36 minutes or until a toothpick inserted in the center comes out clean.
+If the top begins browning too quickly in the oven, loosely tent with a piece of aluminum foil.

 - Make the frosting: With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.
 Add confectioners’ sugar, heavy cream, and vanilla extract with the mixer running on low.
 Increase to high speed and beat for 3 full minutes.

 - Crumble the cooled cake into the bowl on top of the frosting.
 Make sure there are no large lumps.
 Turn the mixer on low and beat the frosting and cake crumbles together until combined.